FOREX-Dollar dips as producer prices cool, euro hits one-year high

 +11.4044

-(Reporting by Karen Brettell; Additional reporting by Harry Robertson in London; Editing by Angus MacSwan and Mark Potter)
+(Reporting by Karen Brettell; Additional reporting by Harry Robertson in London; Editing by Angus MacSwan, Mark Potter and Nick Zieminski)

 The views and opinions expressed herein are the views and opinions of the author and do not necessarily reflect those of Nasdaq, Inc.